Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: -Nekrasov--Okounkov formulas and confluences

 \end{lm}

-Following the same steps, using Theorem \ref{prop:Macdotypebv} and Lemma \ref{lem:schurbv}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{i}$, $u=q^{t}$, one derives the following $q$-Nekrasov--Okounkov formula. \begin{thm} [A $q$-Nekrasov--Okounkov formula for type $\tilde{B}_t^{\vee}$] For formal variables $T$, $q$ and any complex number $u$, we have:
+Following the same steps, using Theorem \ref{prop:Macdotypebv} and Lemma \ref{lem:schurbv}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{i}$, $u=q^{t}$, one derives the following $q$-Nekrasov--Okounkov formula. \begin{thm}[A $q$-Nekrasov--Okounkov formula for type $A^{(2)}_{2t-1}$] For formal variables $T$, $q$ and $u$, we have:

 \end{thm}

 Like in the case of Theorem \ref{NOC}, if we set $u=q^{t}$ and $x_i=q^{i}$ in Theorem \ref{prop:Macdotypebv}, \eqref{eq:macdobv} coincides with the formula of Theorem \ref{NOBV}.
 We conclude by remarking that both sides are Laurent polynomials in $u$.